How to Make a Decent UI Kit? Examples, Tips, Insights from Pros

 Source: mockflow.com

-A design system encompasses infrastructure and system documentation, policies, procedures, guides, and code documentation to ensure proper team structure and collaboration.
+A design system contains the physical design and design documentation, policies, processes, guides, and the code document to ensure order in the team and facilitate proper teamwork.

 Source: mockflow.com